patelankit706/encrypted-student-data/README.md

 ## Hello Users

-This student registration program saves the student details in a format which are encrypted using their login password and database administrator cannot view original data as their login password is SHA512 encrypted
+This student registration program saves the student details in a format which are encrypted using their login password and database administrator cannot view original data as everything is encrypted

 ## Dependencies: